Lucinda Williams: 1978–1987: Early career

-By her early 20s, Williams was playing publicly in Austin and Houston, Texas, concentrating on a blend of folk, rock, and country.
+By her early 20s Williams was playing in public in Austin and Houston, Texas, concentrating on a blend of folk, rock and country music.
 She moved to Jackson, Mississippi, in 1978 to record her first album for Folkways Records.
-Released in 1979, and titled Ramblin' on My Mind, it was a collection of country and blues covers.
-Smithsonian Folkways provides a description: "The first recordings from an artist with a gift for interpreting original blues from Robert Johnson to Memphis Minnie to the Carter Family.
+Released in 1979 and titled Ramblin' on My Mind, the album was a collection of country and blues covers.
+Smithsonian Folkways provided a description: "The first recordings from an artist with a gift for interpreting original blues from Robert Johnson to Memphis Minnie to the Carter Family.
 Williams' unmistakable sound is powerfully direct and filled with melancholy and passion."
 When the album was re-issued in 1991, the title was shortened to Ramblin.

-Williams' second album, Happy Woman Blues, appeared the following year, and consisted of her own material.
+Williams' second album, Happy Woman Blues, appeared the following year and consisted of her own material.
 Trouser Press felt the record was more "rock-oriented" than Williams' debut album, writing that she used timeworn ideas such as "smoke-stained bars, open roads and a heart that never learns" but reimagined them "in a way that is both contemporary and uncynical".
 One album track, "I Lost It", was re-recorded 18 years later for Williams' fifth album Car Wheels on a Gravel Road (1998).
-In the 1980s, Williams moved to Los Angeles, California (before finally settling in Nashville, Tennessee), where, at times backed by a rock band and at others performing in acoustic settings, she developed a following and a critical reputation.
-While based in Los Angeles, she was briefly married to Long Ryders drummer Greg Sowders, whom she had met in a club.
+In the 1980s, Williams moved to Los Angeles, California, before finally settling in Nashville, Tennessee.
+In California, sometimes backed by a rock band and at other times performing in acoustic settings, she developed a following and a critical reputation.
+While based in Los Angeles she was briefly married to Long Ryders drummer Greg Sowders, whom she had met in a club.